Acceptable Use Policy

 The Cabrini University department of Information Technology & Resources is pleased to offer its users access to a variety of electronic communications systems.

-Our goal in providing this access to College users is to promote excellence in higher education by facilitating resource sharing, innovation, and communication in support of Cabrini’s mission and values.
+Our goal in providing this access to University users is to promote excellence in higher education by facilitating resource sharing, innovation, and communication in support of Cabrini’s mission and values.

-College users are defined as students, faculty, staff and authorized guests.
+University users are defined as students, faculty, staff, and authorized guests.
 Electronic communications systems managed by ITR include email, computer systems, and internet access.

 The use of Cabrini electronic communications systems is a privilege, not a right.